 - Store – save valid events to a cloud data warehouse

 Each step is decoupled from one another allowing the platform to update, scale and replace processing steps independently.
 This is important when dealing with large data volumes that can take a fair amount of time to process.
 It would make it difficult for managing a large data pipeline as a single piece.
-Also, this architecture allows to process streams without any interruptions.
-As long as collector is available, we can safely restart enrich and store modules without having to worry of losing data.
+Also, this architecture allows processing streams without any interruptions.
+As long as the collector is available, we can safely restart enrich and store modules without having to worry of losing data.
 This is possible due to utilizing intermediary stores for raw data.

-When it comes to tracking events, Snowplow has a large set of default field list which gets collected – page referrer, geo location, user agent, device type, campaign params.
+When it comes to tracking events, Snowplow has a large set of default field list which gets collected – page referrer, geolocation, user agent, device type, campaign params.
 We can also use pixel tracker for receiving email open events.

 The benefit of open source is that your business is not locked in to just using 1 data storage or only one way of how you can collect events.
-Snowplow at the moment supports 3 data warehouses – Amazon Redshift, Google BigQuery and Snowflake.
+Snowplow at the moment supports 3 data warehouses – Amazon Redshift, Google BigQuery, and Snowflake.
 Even if none of these options are suitable, you are free to store events in Kafka stream and push to any other storage based on business requirements.

 Of course, to be able to configure, deploy and operate a data pipeline, one must understand the underlying pieces and how they work together.
 This requires data engineering skills, which for some companies might be challenging to attain on their own, especially if a company wants to start using data from day one.
 Therefore, Snowplow provides a managed service where data pipeline is run on your cloud account but managed by Snowplow engineers.

-The biggest benefit of running Snowplow pipeline is data ownership.
+The biggest benefit of running a Snowplow pipeline is data ownership.
 All the data that’s collected is stored in your own cloud data warehouse.
 Another thing is data availability which, when running stream collector, is near real-time down to data warehouse level.
 At the moment, this is not achievable even with expensive paid vendor options, which have at least 30 min delay.

 The major benefit of using matomo is data ownership.
 There is no limit for historical data retention when running Matomo on-premise.
-As alternative a managed service is provided where data is collected on Matomo servers.
-In this case retention can be limited or custom depending on data volumes.
+As alternative, a managed service is provided where data is collected on Matomo servers.
+In this case, retention can be limited or custom depending on data volumes.

 - Full data ownership